BladePoint/starlingEx/docs/README.md

 # StarlingEx
-This package contains several extensions that expand the functionality of their base Starling classes, and some new original classes as well that I hope you will find useful.
+This repository contains several extensions that expand the functionality of their base Starling classes, and some new original classes as well that I hope you will find useful.
 The highlights are as follows.

 ## ApertureSprite
 An ApertureSprite is a container, much like its base Sprite class, with the additional functionality of allowing you to assign a color to it.
 The container itself does not display a color, but its IAperture children will automatically have their colors multiplied by the parent color, unless their apertureLock property is set to true.
 This is useful if you wish to tint a number of DisplayObjects at the same time to the same color, such as if you are doing a fade-to-black effect.
 You could also apertureLock one of the children to prevent it from darkening to produce a spotlight effect.